-In order to enhance our manufacturing autonomy, we are establishing two manufacturing facilities.
-First, in Raleigh, North Carolina, USA, we are developing an \sim 80,000 sq. ft. in-house manufacturing facility, which will be dedicated to the production of clinical and commercial UCART products.
-The Raleigh facility is expected to commence production of UCART product candidates in 2021.
-Second, in Paris, France, we have completed construction of an \sim 14,000 sq. ft. in-house manufacturing facility, which will be dedicated to the production of certain raw and starting material for clinical supply, with the potential to supply commercial raw and starting materials.
+In order to enhance our manufacturing autonomy, we have established two manufacturing facilities.
+First, in Raleigh, North Carolina, USA, we have constructed an ~80,000 sq. ft. in-house manufacturing facility, which will be dedicated to the production of clinical and commercial UCART products.
+The Raleigh facility commenced production of UCART product candidates in 2021.
+Second, in Paris, France, we have constructed an ~14,000 sq. ft. in-house manufacturing facility, which is dedicated to the production of certain raw and starting material for clinical supply, with the potential to supply commercial raw and starting materials.
 The Paris facility commenced production of raw and starting materials in 2020.
+We expect to continue to use certain third-parties manufacturers to complement Cellectis' internal manufacturing facilities.